Easter Tutorial: Rabbit From Alice In Wonderland

 4. Then, make a pair of holes to place the eyes.
 The eyes are an important part, as they are the fixed point from which you’ll start modelling the face: they mark the proportion and the distance between the different facial elements.

 6. To get a more structured face, integrate a strip of modelling paste with a rounded tip in the centre.
 In addition, make the eyelids using two fine strips and pasting them with some edible glue.
 Take notice of its shape and position.
-Use a silicone tool for integrating the eyelids to the head.
+Use a silicone tool to integrate the eyelids to the head.

 7. You’ll surely need to add more modelling paste to the snout and make It bigger, so repeat step number 3 if it’s necessary.